-Entering freshman students for the 2006-07 academic year should submit their International Baccalaureate transcript to Texas A&M University, score recipient code: 01355, for review.
-Students should contact the Office of Acaddemic Enhancement regarding their eligibility for course credit.
+Entering freshman students should submit their International Baccalaureate transcript to Texas A&M University, score recipient code: 01355, for review.
+Students should contact the Office of Academic Enhancement regarding their eligibility for course credit.
 Students should work with an academic advisor to determine the use of the IB credits in their individual degree plan and the impact accepting the credit may have upon tuition rebate eligibility, tuition charges for excessive total hours, and preparedness for sequential course work based on IB test scores.
 Students will need to contact the Office of Academic Enhancement in order to accept or deny the credit earned via IB tests.